GoogleyEyes/GoogleAPISwiftClient/Pods/Alamofire/README.md

 - And that's it!

-> The `Alamofire.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.
+> The `Alamofire.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.> >

-#### Source File

-For application targets that do not support embedded frameworks, such as iOS 7, Alamofire can be integrated by adding the `Alamofire.swift` source file directly into your project.
-Note that you will no longer need to `import Alamofire` since you are not actually loading a framework.
-Additionally, any of the calling conventions described in the ['Usage'](#usage) section with the `Alamofire` prefix would instead omit it (for example, `Alamofire.request` becomes `request`), since this functionality is incorporated into the top-level namespace.

 ---